magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-37916-paypal-payment-advance-not-returning-to-confirmation-page.md

 >Note: the patch might become applicable to other versions with new MQP tool releases.
 To check if the patch is compatible with your Magento version, run `./vendor/bin/magento-patches status`.

 ## Issue
-***The SameSite=LAX for PHPSESSID makes unavailable this cookie and session inside iframe.
-PayPal redirects customer inside iframe and can't get order ID from session.***
+The SameSite=LAX for PHPSESSID makes unavailable this cookie and session inside iframe.
+PayPal redirects customer inside iframe and can't get order ID from session.

 <ins>Steps to reproduce: [Screencast](https://assets.adobe.com/public/025d479b-5796-4772-6f3d-adc86306a799)</ins>

-* Add product to cart and navigate the payment step of the checkout page.
+* Add product to cart and navigate to the payment step of the checkout page.
 * Select **Credit Card (Payflow Advanced)** payment option.
 * Click **Continue** to bring up the iframe with the payment form.
 * Fill the payment form with sandbox credit card details.